ARM-software/psa-arch-tests/api-tests/docs/FAQ-compliance.md

 In summary: you can PSA-certify a product without implementing PSA Certified APIs, and you can implement PSA Certified APIs and seek the compliance badge without applying for PSA Certification.

+### Have the PSA Certified APIs been certified by PSA?

+No. PSA certification is about estimating the robustness of Root of Trust implementations.
+The PSA Certified initiative came to the conclusion that standardization of Root of Trust service APIs would be a helpful tool to help democratize security on as many devices as possible, and thus the PSA Certified APIs were born out of the PSA Certified initiative.
+They are part of the same initiative but serve different purposes.

 ### What is the PSA API compliance badge?

 The general API compliance badge is meant for Device vendors who provide access to their Root of Trust services through PSA APIs: Crypto, Secure Storage, and Attestation.